-- 1.Talks about why things happen. - 2.
-Developing an understanding of growth, decay and changes over time. - 3.
-Looks closely at similarities, differences, patterns and change.
+- 1. Begin to make sense of their own life and family history. - 2.
+Talk about why things happen. - 3.
+Talk about the people in their lives and their roles in society. - 4.
+Develop an understanding of growth, decay and changes over time. - 5.
+3. Look closely at similarities, differences, patterns and change between things in the past and now.